 It means that you can quickly calculate the rest of these values that define an AC circuit by knowing just one out of three values - real, reactive, or apparent power - and either the power factor or the phase angle.
 Of course, you can use this power factor calculator instead of running the numbers manually! :)

 Resistance, reactance, and impedance

-Resistance, denoted by R and expressed in ohms (Ω), is the measure of how much does a conductor (most notably a resistor) reduce the electric current I flowing through it.
+Resistance, denoted by R and expressed in ohms (Ω), is the measure of how much a conductor (most notably a resistor) reduces the electric current I flowing through it.
 This value is directly linked to the real power flowing in an AC circuit.
-This relation can be written as
+We can write this relation

 P = I²R.